 – Resolving and testing the problem has been fixed

 Reducing the Mean Time to Resolution MTTR is a key objective of many operation groups with the desirable outcomes of improved stakeholder satisfaction and more time!
 In general problems that are left to escalate will have a much higher cost to the organisation.
-Triometric’s Enterprise Analyzer has the capability to generate alerts for operational teams to provide early warning.
+Triometric’s analytics platform for travel companies or enterprises running Hyperion has the capability to generate alerts for operational teams to provide early warning of issues or degradation.

 Research has shown that for the majority of time taken in the Total Problem Resolution time is taken in identifying the root cause of the problem and the minority in actually fixing it.
-Using Enterprise Analyzer you can quickly identify where in the delivery chain or which components are causing or being affected by the problem leading to a significant reduction in the problem identification phase and hence the mean time to resolution MTTR.
+Using the Triometric platform you can quickly identify where in the delivery chain or which components are causing or being affected by the problem leading to a significant reduction in the problem identification phase and hence the mean time to resolution MTTR.

 The time taken to become aware of a problem depends on how good or proactive the monitoring system is.
 Proactive monitoring enables IT operations to view the bigger picture (network, server, applications) and to analyse the performance trends of those components, with a view to being able to identify future issues before they occur.
 Expanding application traffic with the impact on bandwidth need is a classic example.

-Once the problem has been resolved, Enterprise Analyzer can be used to confirm that the system is behaving normally for all users wherever they are located.
+Once the problem has been resolved, the Triometric platform can be used to confirm that the system is behaving normally for all users wherever they are located.